 The arguments boil down to this: The .45-caliber round is the bigger bullet, so it has the “knock down power” to neutralize any adversary with one shot; while pistols that fire 9mm rounds are generally more accurate and can carry more bullets.
 Where a bullet hits the human body is also a major factor on whether it inflicts a mortal wound.Even though the .45-caliber cartridge has more propellant, the 9mm round usually has more penetrating power because the smaller round faces less air resistance on its nose as it files [sic] through the air, said Neil Clapperton, a firearms and forensic expert with the Rhode Island State Crime Laboratory.

-First of all, since when has it been decided that the .45-caliber round has SO MUCH more “knock down power” than the 9mm that it only requires one shot to incapacitate a threat?
+…who proved the .45-caliber round has SO MUCH more “knockdown power” than the 9mm that it only requires one shot to incapacitate a threat?
+This myth continues not because of fact, rather because of unsubstantiated statements like this.
 This story of a Chicago-suburb police officer should answer that one for you.

-Secondly, are 9mm rounds substantially more accurate than their larger caliber brethren?
-I'd like to see the science on that one, but I think when we're talking about pistol caliber handguns, it's pretty hard to measure any substantial accuracy differences when we're rarely shooting at distances greater than 15-25 yards, if that.
-I don't know about you, but my .45's seem to be plenty accurate, certainly as accurate as any of my 9mm pistols.
+…are 9mm rounds substantially more accurate than their larger caliber brethren?
+I'd like to see the science on that one.
+Still, I think when we're talking about pistol caliber handguns, it's pretty hard to measure any substantial accuracy differences when we're rarely shooting at distances greater than 15-25 yards if that.
+I don't know about you, but my .45's seem to be plenty accurate, certainly as precise as any of my 9mm pistols.

-Third, the statement is made that a 9mm “can carry more bullets.”
+the statement that a 9mm “can carry more bullets.”
 True.
-But we generally would refer to them as “cartridges” or “rounds” as a bullet is just the projectile portion that is encased in a cartridge and loaded into the firearm.
+But we generally would refer to them as “cartridges” or “rounds” as a bullet is just the projectile portion encased in a cartridge and loaded into the firearm.

-Fourth, it is mentioned that “where a bullet hits the human body is also a major factor on whether it inflicts a mortal wound.”
-Okay, I have to give them props on this part of the statement because this is absolutely 100% correct.
+the article mentions that “where a bullet hits the human body is also a major factor on whether it inflicts a mortal wound.”
+Okay, I have to give them props on this part of the statement because this is 100% correct.

 I don't think so.